Valparaiso & the Region

 The City of Valparaiso

-Valparaiso, Indiana, the home of Valparaiso University, is a city of about 31,000, attractively situated in a rural setting at the edge of the busy industrial district of Northwest Indiana.
+Valparaiso, Indiana, the home of Valparaiso University, is a city of nearly 34,000, attractively situated in a rural setting at the edge of the busy industrial district of Northwest Indiana.
 Its most celebrated event is the annual Popcorn Festival, honoring the heritage of the famous agronomist and businessman Orville Redenbacher, who made Valparaiso his home.
 A number of community organizations in Valparaiso have mutually beneficial relationships with the University, offering sites for service learning and community service.

 Nearby Merrillville, Indiana, is the site of the Westfield Southlake Shopping Center, a large complex of retail, dining, and cinema establishments.